willingjiang/willingjiang.github.io/_pages/about.md

   &ensp; <b>Advisors: David Cai and Douglas Zhou.</b> <br>
 - <b>B.S. in Applied Mathematics</b> (2010.06) <br> &ensp; Department of Mathematics, Shanghai Jiao Tong University, China.

+# <font color=CornflowerBlue>Recruitment</font>

+I plan to recruit graduate students and postdocs on these projects: <br>

+- solving linear and nonlinear PDEs on unknown manifolds using diffusion maps, radial basis functions, deep neural networks, <br>

+- nonparametric modeling, bayesian inference, model order reduction using diffusion maps and deep neural network, <br>

+- stochastic linearization of FPU chains, numerical simulation of two-layer fluid system. <br>

+The projects are not limited to the above ones and you are encouraged to propose your own ideas. <br>

+Students with the background of applied mathematics or computer science or any related subject are welcome to contact me.
+Ones are required to be familiar with one of the following computer skills, Matlab, Python, or C/C++.
+During the start of graduate studies, students are encouraged to learn courses including numerical analysis, deep neural networks, Riemannian manifold, and finite element method, etc. <br>